awolfden/se-interview-nextjs-app/README.md

 ## Implementation

-Use the [WorkOS documentation](https://workos.com/docs) as a guide for completing this challenge
+Use the [WorkOS documentation](https://workos.com/docs) as a guide for completing this challenge.

+### Your Task

-### Implement the User Management Widget
+Implement the User Management Widget in this application.
+You'll need to:

+1. Research the required dependencies and installation steps
-Create a new page or component that implements the `UsersManagement` widget.
-You can reference the [WorkOS Widgets documentation](https://workos.com/docs/user-management/widgets/user-management) for implementation details.
+2. Create a new page or component that implements the `UsersManagement` widget
+3. Handle authentication and permissions appropriately
+4. Ensure the widget integrates well with the existing application

+### Submission

+Provide your forked repository along with any instructions necessary to run the completed application.

 ## Evaluation Criteria